MathIntelligence/GGL-ETA-Score/README.md

 - Pandas
 - Biopandas
 - RdKit

-To install the necessary packages from the `conda-forge` channel and create an conda environmet from the provided `ggl-score-env.yml` file, run the following command
+Run the following command to install the necessary packages and create an conda environmet from the provided `ggl-score-env.yml` file.
 ```shell
 conda env create -f ggl-score-env.yml
 ```